hen-lou-lee/FLBot-Docs/PRIVACY_POLICY.md

 ## 6. Data Retention

 Your linked account data is retained until you remove it yourself using `/unlink`, or until the Bot operator deletes it manually.
 Your personal API key can be independently removed at any time using `/unlink key_only:True` without removing your account link.
+Stat snapshots, monthly baselines, gym energy logs, and activity records are also removed when you use `/unlink`.
 You may request full removal at any time through your server's administration.

 On-demand data (company info, employee stats, stock levels, investment data) is never retained — it is fetched, displayed, and discarded within the same command response.